Identifying how consumer behaviour drives eCommerce strategies.

-Consumer behaviour drives next steps for business strategies.
-It can shed light on areas of improvement and empower innovation just to stay ahead of the game.
+Consumer behaviour drives the next steps for business strategies.
+It can shed light on areas of improvement and empower innovation to stay ahead of the game.

 As a business in the eCommerce industry, what did you see happening amongst consumers?
 What changes did consumer behaviour make to your business in 2017 compared to the first half of 2018?